birdsofblacksand/birdsofblacksand.github.io/draft.md

 > If you roll a critical failure?
 He wins somehow, and you'll never hear the end of it.

 There are several perks to this approach:

 * The math is simple enough to calculate the odds on the fly, with no ties or rerolls.
 * No need for ability scores for NPCs, just a sense of what _ought_ to happen.
 * It still leaves the door for unlikely upsets at a static 5%.

+Is this the most accurate way to model this encounter?
+Not particularly.
+But to me, these are stakes that sound fun and memorable for the Player, and I'm willing to sacrifice precision for compelling story outcomes that still feel fair enough.

-This also dovetails nicely with Electric Bastionland's "ability loss" mechanic, where ability scores are temporarily lowered as players take damage - so a good night's sleep could very well be the difference between winning and losing.
+This approach also dovetails nicely with Electric Bastionland's "ability loss" mechanic, where ability scores are temporarily lowered as players take damage - so a good night's sleep could very well be the difference between winning and losing.

 ### Do we really need opposed rolls?

 Today, this is the approach I use.
-I love how fast it is, how easy it is to calculate odds on the fly, and how it prioritizes GM judgement to ensure fictional outcomes that make sense.
+I love how fast it is, how straightforward it is to calculate odds on the fly, and how it prioritizes GM judgement to ensure fictional outcomes that make sense.

-I also love to offer hard choices and make deals with players, which I find more engaging than just jumping straight to a d20 roll.
+I also love to offer tough choices and make deals with players, which I find more engaging than just jumping straight to a d20 roll.

 Granted, this might not work for everyone!
 My games typically prioritize tempo, player choice, and managing risk - so quick, intuitive, player-facing rolls work well for me.
 But more simulation-minded tables will probably want to invest in a system with robust dice mechanics - and there are a LOT of options beyond a single d20.